5. Cloud Operations

 def lambda_handler(event, context):

-@GcpRASP(cloud_url = 'https://pyrasp.my.org/config', key = '000000-1111-2222-3333-44444444').register
+...@GcpRASP(cloud_url = 'https://pyrasp.my.org/config', key = '000000-1111-2222-3333-44444444').register

 def lambda_handler(event, context):

-Environment Variables
+...Environment Variables

-values can be set as environment variables:
+cloud_url and key values can be set as environment variables:

-: unique key to identify the agent
+PYRASP_CLOUD_URL: URL to retrieve agent configuration fromPYRASP_KEY: unique key to identify the agent

 Connection

-agent sends a POST request to the specified PYRASP_CLOUD_URL
+Upon connection the pyrasp agent sends a POST request to the specified PYRASP_CLOUD_URL.
+Format of the JSON content is provided below.

 {